icon-project/icon-sdk-python/README.md

 call(call: Call)
 ```

-Calls SCORE's external function which is read-only without creating a transaction on Loopchain
+Calls SCORE's external function which is read-only without creating a transaction.

 Delegates to **icx_call** RPC method